hyperledger/iroha/docs/source/core_concepts/glossary.rst

 Transactions batch is a feature that allows sending several transactions to Iroha at once preserving their order.

 Each transaction within a batch includes batch meta information.
 Batch meta contains batch type identifier (atomic or ordered) and a list of `reduced hashes <#reduced-transaction-hash>`_ of all transactions within a batch.
-The order of hashes prescribes transactions sequence.
+The order of hashes defines transactions sequence.

 Batch can contain transactions created by different accounts.
 Any transaction within a batch can require single or `multiple <#multisignature-transactions>`__ signatures (depends on quorum set for an account of transaction creator).
 At least one transaction inside a batch should have at least one signature to let the batch pass `stateless validation`_.

+You can read an article about batches on our Contributors' Page on `Medium <https://medium.com/iroha-contributors/batches-in-iroha-117614cf1e88>`__.

 Atomic Batch
 ------------